-- understanding that there is significant variation in human structure and an appreciation of how different presentations of human anatomy can influence function;
+- Describe common variations in human structure and explain how different presentations of human anatomy can influence function

-- problem-solving skills developed through designing and implementing investigations of human structure and function, including but not limited to a program of cadaveric dissection;
+- Design and implement investigations of human structure and function, including but not limited to a program of cadaveric dissection

-- an awareness of scientific methods and research skills used to investigate human structure and function.
+- Apply scientific methods, quantitative and research skills to investigate anatomical and physiological problems

 - Work effectively in groups with people of diverse disciplinary and cultural backgrounds to investigate and solve broader biomedical problems facing humankind

 - Discuss ethical issues relating to the use of human subjects, including cadavers, in research and teaching